molivov/Armington.jl/README.md

 Recursive CES (constant elasticity of substitution) aggregation over arbitrary nesting trees.

-Build nested CES structures — Armington aggregators, utility functions, production functions — and evaluate them in a single call.
+Build nested CES structures, also called Armington aggregators (utility functions, production functions) and evaluate them in a single call.
 The nesting topology is encoded in Julia's type system, so each tree compiles to specialized, allocation-free code.

 ## Installation